jrsComputas/ChatbotWorkshop/Setup/Mac/readme.md

 ### Android Studio
 1. Download
   * Follow this [link](https://developer.android.com/studio/index.html) to the download page for Android Studio.
-  * or for direct download link for Mac use [this](https://dl.google.com/dl/android/studio/install/2.3.3.0/android-studio-ide-162.4069837-mac.dmg).

 2. Double click on the downloaded file.
 3. Drag Android Studio to the Applications folder